-1/2 Credit (Grade 9-12) Prerequisite: Physical Education &/Or PE Waiver
+1/2 Credit (grade 9-12) Prerequisite: Physical Education and/or PE Waiver

 Walking for Fitness is a semester course designed to stress the importance of cardiovascular, muscular, and mental fitness development for maintaining a healthy lifestyle.
 The course will help students acquire the knowledge, skills, and attitudes necessary for physical fitness through participation in a carefully monitored walking program.
 Students will track and document their progress through the use of heart rate monitors and pedometers.
 Students will be required to dress for the weather, as they will walk the track during class, as well as school grounds.
+This course does not satisfy the physical education requirement for graduation.